naws-ai/getblobs-token-list/README.md

-# getBlobs Token List
+# GetBlobs Token List

-This repository contains the official token list for getBlobs, a community-driven project to maintain a comprehensive list of ERC20 tokens on various chains.
+This repository contains the official token list for GetBlobs, a community-driven project to maintain a comprehensive list of ERC20 tokens on various chains.

 ## Supported Tokens